 As you begin to have company for the holiday season you will likely be feeding a crowd for more than just the holiday meal.
 What better way to please the palate than with spaghetti and homemade meat sauce that’s easy to make?

 My husband grew up in West Virginia where there’s a restaurant called Jim’s Spaghetti House, famous for it’s sauce.
-He stumbled across this recipe a while back and we adapted it for the crock pot, and for our family meal.
-The thing that makes this sauce unique is the fact that you DON’T pre-cook the ground beef.
+He stumbled across the recipe a while back and we adapted it for the crock pot, and for our family meal.
+The thing that makes this sauce unique is the fact that you DO NOT pre-cook the ground beef.

 The raw meat is combined with the rest of the ingredients and cooked on low for several hours.
 This gives a very fine texture to the finished sauce, which we prefer over big chunks of meat using the traditional pre-browning method.

 The sauce literally takes 5 minutes to prepare and then you can forget about it until dinner time.
 It makes a large quantity which makes this the perfect meal to serve when entertaining a crowd.
 Or you can use the sauce to make my baked spaghetti recipe.

 Make this pasta meat sauce when you have guests coming to visit over night or holidays.

 PRO TIP: Use lean meat for this recipe Since there’s no draining involved, you don’t want it to be greasy.